DIRECTV Packages for Seniors

 Yes, DIRECTV offers three bundles for both its streaming and satellite services.

 Choice, Ultimate, and Premier plans offer coverage from the three major RSNs (SportsNet, NBC Sports, and Bally Sports).
-DIRECTV Stream includes RSN coverage at no extra cost.
+DIRECTV streaming packages include RSN coverage at no extra cost.
 Satellite plans have an additional RSN fee of up to $9 per month.

 Only DIRECTV’s top-tier Premier plan comes with HBO Max.
 With the Choice and Ultimate plans, you can try HBO for free for three months.